conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 ### Working with revisions

 The concept of revisions is mostly server side, where all the recipe revisions and package revisions will be stored.
-In the client side we only have one revision always.
+In the client side (in the Conan cache) we only have one revision always.

 To try and work with revisions in the client, you would need to opt in setting ``CONAN_REVISIONS_ENABLED=1`` in the environment or enabling